fecc82/scalable-email-service/README.md

 ```

 At this point we have already given the actor all the services needed,
-he will then try to execute the task to send email until one of the services (MailGun or SendGrid) returns a successful response
+he will then try to execute the task to send email until one of the services
+(MailGun or SendGrid) returns a successful response

 We are purposely adding a Local email Service to test a failure scenario, whereas one of the email service is down.
 This handles any failovers without affecting user experience.

-This all done asynchronously, should all services fail the Actor Timeout will throw an exception as no response will be returned during the duration.
+This is all done asynchronously, should all services fail the Actor Timeout will throw an exception as no response will be returned during the duration.
 Timeout is configurable.
 ```
   public void sendEmail(SendEmailRequest request) {
         for (EmailService service : emailServiceSet) {